The Perfect Steak Cooking Time: A Guide to Doneness

 Let's talk steak, folks.
 It's a classic for a reason, and I've been perfecting my steak game for years.
 I've had my fair share of dry, overcooked disasters, but I've also enjoyed some truly melt-in-your-mouth masterpieces.
 Trust me, there's nothing quite like a perfectly cooked steak.
 This guide is going to walk you through everything you need to know about cooking times, doneness levels, and different methods, so you can confidently grill, pan-sear, or roast your way to steak perfection.

-Part 1: Understanding the Basics of Steak Doneness
+Part 1: Understanding the Basics of steak doneness

 The Key to a Great Steak: It's All About the Doneness